Hiring email marketing experts: Where to look and how to evaluate talent

 - Pro: They bring insights from a diverse portfolio of clients.
 Even more than freelancers in some cases, agencies have “broad exposure” to different businesses, Dowling says—which makes them very helpful for benchmarking performance and pointing out up-and-coming trends.

 - Pro: They boost your headcount.
-For lean companies with one-person email teams, like italist, an agency’s people power can help level up A/B testing and optimizations.
+For lean companies with one-person email teams, an agency’s people power can help level up A/B testing and optimizations.

 - Con: They don’t always know the ins and outs of your industry.
 For companies in highly regulated industries, like alcohol or healthtech, this can pose compliance problems.